-The best probiotic to take with an antibiotic is Saccharomyces Boulardii probably.
+The best probiotic to take with an antibiotic is likely Saccharomyces Boulardii.

 Everyone's response to probiotics is different.
 It depends on the kind of probiotic you take, and your individual biochemistry and microbiome.
 You can certainly take a probiotic when you take antibiotics, but read on first.